wernerdegroot/applicatives/README.md

 CompletableFuture<Person> futurePerson =
         futureFirstName.thenCombine(futureLastName, Person::new);

-// Do something useful while we wait for the `Person`.
+// Do something useful while we wait for the Person.
 ```

 The method [`thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) combines the result of two `CompletableFuture`s (by using a `BiFunction` that you provide).
 However, if you want to combine more than two `CompletableFuture`s you are out of luck.